hackathonismb/ExoDATA/README.md

 Volumetric data
 Elecron density data
 DSN6 files

-## ISMB Survey
-Goal: To learn what attendees would like to see, in terms, of visualizing data in the context of 3D structures.
-Preamble: ISMB attendees we ned your help.
-We are participating in hackathon to improve iCn3D.
-One of the poject is to [view external data](https://github.com/hackathonismb/Integration-of-externally-computed-DATA-for-visualization-and-analysis-on-structure) such as chemical modifications, molecualr dynamics information, and quality information as annotations on 3D molecular structures.
-To help up we have a very short survey we'd like you to take a less than one minute survey.

-### Questions:
-* What data would you like to see layered on a 3D structural model?
-* Where do you get that data?
-Source type (files, program output, databases, servers), name?

 # References
 Schmidt, C., Macpherson, J.A., Lau, A.M., Tan, K.W., Fraternali, F., and Politis, A. (2017).
 Surface Accessibility and Dynamics of Macromolecular Assemblies Probed by Covalent Labeling Mass Spectrometry and Integrative Modeling.
 Anal.
 Chem.
 89, 1459–1468.